Panasonic GM1 versus Olympus E-M10

 |Panasonic GX7 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60p||22.6||12.2||718||70|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GM1 provides a higher frame rate than the E-M10.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GM1 provides a higher frame rate than the E-M10.
 It can shoot video footage at 1080/60i, while the Olympus is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GM1 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Panasonic GM1 and Olympus E-M10 along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Panasonic GM1, the Olympus E-M10, and comparable cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic GM1 (⇒ rgt)||no||no||3.0||1036||fixed||YES||500||5.0||4||no|